zhagan/mod/docs/api/sources/tone-generator.md

 ### Imperative Refs

-For programmatic control, you can use refs to access methods directly:
+For programmatic control, you can use refs to access the component's state:

 ```tsx
 import { ToneGenerator, ToneGeneratorHandle, Monitor } from '@mode-7/mod';